Logo

 • Medications like anti-seizure or anabolic steroids

-• Infections in testicles, prostate or anywhere else in the body
+• Infections in testicles, prostate, or anywhere else in the body

 • Undescended testicles